piyushjajoo/k8s-operators-course/module-06/labs/lab-04-debugging-observability.md

 # Wait for it to be reconciled
 sleep 30

-# The scaffolded code creates a 'metrics-reader' ClusterRole but doesn't bind it.
-# Create a binding for the controller's ServiceAccount to read its own metrics:
-kubectl create clusterrolebinding metrics-reader-binding \
-  --clusterrole=postgres-operator-metrics-reader \
-  --serviceaccount=postgres-operator-system:postgres-operator-controller-manager

 # Get a token for the ServiceAccount
 TOKEN=$(kubectl create token -n postgres-operator-system postgres-operator-controller-manager)